jazzband/wagtailmenus/docs/source/advanced_topics/hooks.rst

 ..
 NOTE::
-    The below examples only show a subset of the arguments that are passed to methods using the 'menus_modify_base_menuitem_queryset' hook.
-For a full list of the arguments supplied, see :ref:`arg_reference_menu_hooks` below.
+    The below example shows only a subset of the arguments that are passed to methods using this hook.
+For a full list of the arguments supplied, see the :ref:`hooks_argument_reference` below.

 .. code-block:: python